 I’m a manager at a small biotech company.
 I have four employees reporting to me at the moment, and for the most part they’re great.
-But some days they make me want to pull out all of my hair!
+But some days they make me want to pull out all of my hair! – Name Withheld

-And for good reason.
+This is for good reason.
 It’s time-consuming, emotionally draining, tough to do well, and demanding even when you do get it right.
-Undoubtedly you are well aware of this.
+No doubt you are well aware of this.

 Let me say that again.

-In actuality, nothing could be further from the truth.
+In fact, nothing could be further from the truth.

 So don’t be too hard on yourself.
 And certainly don’t tear out your hair.
-After all, it’s not really your fault.

 Google’s Project Oxygen report is available as a free download at the company’s website.
 See also: Wagner, R. & Harter, J. 2006.
 12, The Elements of Great Managing, New York: Gallup Press; Hill, L. 2003.
 Becoming a Manager, Boston, MA: Harvard Business School Press; Sirota, D., Mischkind, L. A. & Meltzer, M. I. 2005.
 The Enthusiastic Employee, Upper Saddle River, NJ: Wharton School Publishing.

 Pfeffer, J. 1998.
 The Human Equation, Boston: Harvard Business School.